GOLD2023

 Craft-focused articles on science journalism

-The Open Notebook has published more than 500 reported features, in-depth interviews, annotated stories, profiles, and other tools and resources aimed at helping science journalists at all levels of experience improve their skills.
+The Open Notebook has published more than 600 reported features, in-depth interviews, annotated stories, profiles, and other tools and resources aimed at helping journalists at all levels of experience improve their skills in covering science.
 The organization's book, THE CRAFT OF SCIENCE WRITING: SELECTIONS FROM THE OPEN NOTEBOOK, is widely used in science journalism courses and by aspiring and working science writers.

 Population(s) Served